 Learn how easy it is to make your own wax sandwich wraps.
 These reusable cloth sandwich wraps are perfect for picnics and packed lunches, ditch the plastic!

 As a child, I remember hating the fact we couldn’t go anywhere without a picnic being made first – as an adult I now see my parents reasoning!
 We were fussy eaters (as are my children), but mainly for financial reasons – buying a family lunch out soon adds up.
 As a parent myself, I am always packing picnics.
-Up until now, my preference has to been to wrap sandwiches in Tupperware, my husband would much rather the food is wrapped in plastic bags which can be thrown away rather than carried around for the rest of the day.
+Up until now, my preference has to been to wrap sandwiches in Tupperware, my husband would much rather the food is wrapped in single-use plastic bags for sandwiches which can be thrown away rather than carried around for the rest of the day.

 If you are looking for more eco sewing projects check my round up of great sewing projects, reusable items for everyday living.